 - have ulcerative colitis or Crohn's disease (inflammatory bowel disease or IBD)

 - have any other medical conditions

 - are pregnant or plan to become pregnant.
 See "What is the most important information I should know about Vimovo?"

 - are breastfeeding or plan to breastfeed.
-Vimovo can pass into your milk and may harm your baby.
-You should not breastfeed while taking Vimovo.
+Vimovo may pass into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby if you take Vimovo.

 Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
 Since Vimovo contains naproxen, talk to your healthcare provider before taking any other NSAID-containing products.
 Taking Vimovo with other medicines can cause serious side effects.
 Vimovo may affect the way other medicines work, and other medicines may affect how Vimovo works.

 Especially tell your healthcare provider if you take:

 - steroid hormones (corticosteroids)